keerthanarajamanickam/SpringBoot-CRUD-API-Application/README.md

   	Built with Spring Boot and Spring Web
   	RESTful API architecture
   	CRUD operations on Employee entity
-  	Integrated with Spring Data JPA and H2/MySQL JSON-based request/response using Jackson Additional Functionalities:
+  	Integrated with Spring Data JPA and MySQL JSON-based request/response
+ Additional Functionalities:
   	Bulk Employee Input: Accept a list of employees and save all at once Count Employees: Endpoint to get the total number of employees